toolness/pybugzilla/README.md

 Note that once the patch is imported, the changeset author is already set to your Bugzilla username/email, and the changeset description contains the name and number of the bug, thanks to the HG-specific headers that were in the patch file.

-Note that `bzpatch get` automatically retrieves that most recently uploaded patch, if multiple ones are found.
+Note that `bzpatch get` automatically retrieves the most recently-uploaded patch, if multiple ones are found.

 ## Posting a pointer to a GitHub pull request